 4. Cancer

-Cancer in different parts of your cat’s body can cause your cat to feel nauseous and uncomfortable, which can lead to vomiting.
+Cancer in different parts of your cat’s body can cause your cat to feel nauseous and uncomfortable, leading to vomiting.
 Cancer in a cat’s digestive tract is the most likely cause for your cat to show symptoms of digestive upset in the early stages of their cancer.
-Cancer could be interfering with your cat’s normal digestion which can cause more problems to arise aside from the consistent vomiting.
+Cancer could interfere with your cat’s normal digestion, which can cause more problems to arise aside from consistent vomiting.

 5. Hairball